 The skin may also be affected in SLE.
 Symptoms can range from depigmentation around the nose, mouth and abdomen, to dermatitis.
 Other clinical signs include an increased sensibility to light, ulcers in the mouth and stomach, anemia or, rarely, behavioral and psychological changes.

-Treatments for SLE
+Treatments for SLE in Dogs

 Your veterinarian will probably prescribe your pet glucocorticoids combined with cytotoxic drugs.
 In more extreme cases, other treatments like plasmapheresis, which consists of the removal of the components of the plasma of your dog’s blood, have proven to be effective.